SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 it's useful to have a collection of all of that enumeration's cases.
 You enable this by
 writing ``: CaseIterable`` after the enumeration's name.
-This syntax marks the enumeration as conforming to the ``CaseIterable`` protocol.
 Swift exposes a collection of all the cases as an ``allCases`` property of the enumeration type.
-For information about protocols, see :doc:`Protocols`;
-for type properties, see :ref:`Properties_TypeProperties`.

 Here's an example:

 ..
 XXX live link to CaseIterable reference